landscape-ecohydrology/landscape-ecohydrology.github.io/teaching/README.md

 permalink: /teaching/
 ---

-I will be teaching the following courses on rotation at the University of Virginia - future courses are tentative:
+I will be teaching the following courses on rotation at the University of Virginia:

 -   EVSC 1600: Water on Earth (scheduled for Fall 2025, [syllabus here](https://landscape-ecohydrology.github.io/assets/pdf/EVSC%201600%20-%20Syllabus.pdf))